Language Graduation Requirement

-- By passing an achievement test in a language not taught at Puget Sound.
-Students who desire such testing must apply to Cara Farnell at the Center for Writing, Learning, and Teaching, Howarth 105 during the academic year and before the last two weeks of Spring semester.
-Native speakers of a language other than English may fulfill the requirement by providing proof of proficiency in that language, such as graduation from a foreign high school or completion of a proficiency exam;
+- Native speakers of a language other than English may fulfill the requirement by providing proof of proficiency in that language, such as graduation from a high school outside of the United States or completion of a proficiency exam;

 - Students with a documented learning disability which affects the ability to process language may petition the Academic Standards Committee for alternative arrangements for Foreign Language Substitution courses which meet the Puget Sound language requirement.
 Your petition must include recent documentation from a qualified learning disabilities specialist showing evidence of this language-specific disability.

 These tests are not for placement purposes nor do they fulfill departmental language requirements.
 If you are unsure which language class you should take, please contact your advisor.

-The proficiency tests are intended for students with three years or more of high-school foreign language instruction.
+The proficiency tests are intended for students with three years or more of high-school language instruction.

 Students will be informed of test results via email, as will their advisor and the Registrar's Office.
 One complete retake of all language assessments is permitted.